All Products

 What to do next

-• Change the public IP address of the Elastic Compute Service (ECS) instance in which your origin server resides.
-If the IP address of your origin server is exposed, attackers may bypass Anti-DDoS Pro or Anti-DDoS Premium to attack the origin server.
-To protect against this type of attack, you can change the IP address of the ECS origin server in the Anti-DDoS Pro or Anti-DDoS Premium console.
+• Change the public IP address of the Elastic Compute Service (ECS) origin server: If the IP address of your origin server is exposed, attackers may bypass Anti-DDoS Pro or Anti-DDoS Premium and attack the origin server directly.
+Change the public IP address of the ECS instance in the Anti-DDoS Pro or Anti-DDoS Premium console to prevent this.
 For more information, see Change the public IP address of an ECS origin server.